systemd/mkosi/mkosi/resources/mkosi.md

 * If **`mkosi.clean`** (`CleanScripts=`) exists, it is executed right after the outputs of a previous build have been cleaned up.
-A clean script can clean up any outputs that mkosi does not know about (e.g.
+A clean script can clean up any outputs that mkosi does not know about (e.g. artifacts from `SplitArtifacts=yes` or RPMs built in a build script).
-  RPMs built in a build script).
   Note that this script does not use the tools tree even if one is configured.

 If a script uses the `.chroot` extension, mkosi will chroot into the image using `mkosi-chroot` (see below) before executing the script.
 For